 High-throughput experiments are not limited to a single culture vessel.
 The CytoSMART Omni can process multiple plates in quick succession, automatically stitching acquired images and safely storing data for each individual plate.

 The CytoSMART Omni is ideal to perform kinetic assays to map cell proliferation, which we use as a tool to understand drug resistance in pancreatic cancer cell lines.

 Heidelberg Institute for Stem Cell Technology and Experimental Medicine

-Image analysis can be used to extract valuable information from time-lapse video's.
-Investigate and compare parameters like confluence, area infiltration and growth rate.
+Image analysis can be used to extract valuable information from time-lapse videos.
+Use our cell monitoring software to investigate and compare parameters like cell confluence, area infiltration (wound healing assays) and growth rate.

 Perform analysis at desired culturing environment

 The CytoSMART Omni is designed for your incubator